senikm/diffraGAN/README.md

 ## Downloading pretrained weights and test data

 We are currently training the next version of the DiffraGAN which will be served through Hugging Face.
-Meanwhile, you can download pretrained weights of the smaller model and test data required to run the model from the following links:
+Meanwhile, you can download pretrained weights of the smaller model and test data required to run the model from the following link:

-- **Pretrained weights and test data**: [Download pretrained weights and test data](https://drive.google.com/drive/folders/1DthFnK07dIKVrFCZB8QUSnGJPoJ6BRrI?usp=sharing)
+- **Pretrained weights and test data**: [Download pretrained weights and test data](https://huggingface.co/Senikm/diffragan)

-Please note that the current model has been trained on assymetric proteins up to 40 kDa and has limited capabilities.
+Please note,  that the current model has been trained on a small set of assymetric proteins up to 40 kDa and has limited capabilities.
 After downloading, please ensure that you extract the files.

 ## Usage